How it works

 How this page changes

-When methodology changes, we update this page and post a short methodology note to Discord.
-Material changes are versioned in the repo that powers the agent so there is a paper trail.
+When methodology changes, we update this page and keep material implementation changes versioned in the repo that powers the agent so there is a paper trail.